By Vincenzo Villamena, CPA

 The tax authorities look at ties such as:

 - Driver’s license

 - Family members, especially dependents

 - Health care providers

-When moving away from a sticky state you should file a tax return for the last tax year that shows you are a part-year resident and that you will not be a resident anymore.
-You may still need to file a non-resident return in following years, depending on your state and your specific tax situation.
+When moving away from the US, especially from a sticky state, you should file a tax return for the last tax year.
+It shows you as a part-year resident and that you will not be a resident anymore.
+You may still need to file a non-resident return in the following years, depending on your state and your specific tax situation.